daanta-real/DollarCode/README.md

 <br />
 # 📌 How to install this and use
 Assuming you're using Eclipse on Windows computer -<br />
-1️⃣ Install: Just drag in your Project's root folder in the Package Explorer<br />
+1️⃣ Install: Just drag in your Project's root folder of source(root/src/ ← here) in the Package Explorer<br />
 2️⃣ Load: Type this at the top of your .java file source code and you can load it<br />
 3️⃣ Use: $.*method name*(*args*) will work..
 Maybe?
 <br/>